 I think there are some fantastic toys out there, but first I am going to tell you what my budgies loved to do the most while out playing… It really depended on what I was up to.
-If I were writing then they would definitely find the tip of my pen to be the most fascinating thing on the planet.
+If I was writing, they would quickly find the tip of my pen to be the most fascinating thing on the planet.
 It is amazingly difficult to write with two or three budgies, and the odd cockatiel, fighting over the end of your pen!
 If I could dissuade them from that then the edges of the page became irresistible, and chewing those pages became compulsory!

 If I was not doing anything in particular then the fun game was preening